kevbodavidson/Horizontal-Magic-Mirror/README.md

 This is done using a bash script I wrote called [BT-AutoDisplay](https://github.com/drippyer/BT-AutoDisplay).
 In order to get BT-AutoDisplay to work, I installed [bluetooth-proximity](https://github.com/ewenchou/bluetooth-proximity), a python script for the actual proximity part (y'know, the hard stuff).
 I do this as a way to try to extend the life of my monitor automatically without purchasing any additional hardware, like a PIR sensor (although I am considering getting one and using both in conjunction).
 ________________

-That's everything!!

-Hope you found this useful and informative!
-Let me know if you have any questions by opening an issue here, replying to the reddit thread this is posted from, or [PM'ing me on reddit](https://www.reddit.com/message/compose/?to=drippyer&subject=[StatusBoard]:)

 Enjoy and have a great day!